-As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the U.S.
+As coronavirus quietly spread, a nondescript nursing home became the deadliest hot spot in the US

 Nobody has publicly revealed how the virus got inside.

-Before coronavirus, Kirkland's biggest problems were soaring home prices and fast-paced demographic changes that left some longtime residents wondering whether having a trailer on the front lawn might upset the owners of the new million-dollar houses next door.
+Before coronavirus, Kirkland's biggest problems were soaring home prices and fast-paced demographic changes that left some long-time residents wondering whether having a trailer on the front lawn might upset the owners of the new million-dollar houses next door.
 It is a pretty, friendly city with striking views of Lake Washington and spontaneous block parties.
 The mayor owns a wine bar, the Grape Choice, where locals like to gather.

-The flat-roofed building known as the Life Care Center of Kirkland existed for decades as a neighborhood of condominiums and family homes sprouted around it.
+The flat-roofed building known as the Life Care Centre of Kirkland existed for decades as a neighbourhood of condominiums and family homes sprouted around it.
 Some new residents barely knew it was there, quietly tending to the old and the sick behind a stand of pines and small patches of emerald-green lawn.

 Now the nursing home is surrounded by news trucks and police cars.
 The quaint sign marking its entrance is a recurring image on national news.
 And the voices of concerned family members are being broadcast across the nation, questioning whether their relatives have been deemed "disposable."